keboola/website/_product/scaffolds.md

 - template: article-list-three-row
   block: article-list-three-row
   list:
-  - title: 'Accelerate       Data Production'
+  - title: ACCELERATE DATA PRODUCTION
     colortype: blue
     desc: With one-click scaffolds, you can quickly deploy a fully-fledged data workflow to production.
 No time wasted in discovery, acquiring, organizing, cleaning,